What to Pack for a Hiking Elopement | The Ultimate Hiking Elopement Gear List

 Bug Repellent Wipes

 Notice how I didn’t say spray?
-We found these wipes years ago and they are our favorite!
+I found these wipes years ago and they are my favorite!
 No more holding your breath and jumping through a cloud of chemicals to stop the bugs from bothering you all day.
 Good to point out though, if you’re planning to have your hiking elopement in the summertime, this would 100% be an item on the “Essential Items – What to Pack for a Hiking Elopement”.

 This one really comes in handy for those with bangs, or shorter haircuts for when you sweat, your hair sticks to your forehead or neck area.
 A little spray of some dry shampoo, and you’re back to feeling fresh again!
 I (Kelly) don’t personally use enough dry shampoo to be able to recommend a brand from experience, but these are some brands I’ve seen my friends and past couples use.